 This oven baked meatball recipe is so easy to make and can be used many different ways.
 From dishes like spaghetti and pasta to meatball subs and those served with gravy.
 Every bite is filled with comforting Italian flavor.
 Make a double batch because they freeze and reheat well, making dinner time less stressful!

-For a super easy meal, pair these oven baked meatballs with the best marinara sauce you’ve ever tasted (and doesn’t take much time)!
+For a super easy meal, pair these oven baked meatballs with the best marinara sauce you’ve ever tasted or toss them into a hearty pot of Italian Wedding Soup!
 If you need to make some for later, you can freeze them before or after they have been baked.
 You can find more storage tips at the bottom of this post.

 - Use the same recipe in a variety of dishes.